RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 The makers of the Pi have tested the device with SD cards as large as 32GB.
 I see no harm in using a larger card.
 More room for testing.

 #### Prepping the SD Card
 The Pi's operating system boots from the SD card.
-I found several methods for prepping the SD card with the Raspberry Pi system.
+There are several methods for prepping the SD card with the Raspberry Pi system.
 The easiest: Buy a Pi with a pre-configured SD card.

 My Pi arrived before the pre-configured SD card.
 I'm a little bit impatient when it comes to new gadgets, so I decided to prep an old SD card of my own.